|Aaron McCargo's Fall-Off-The-Bone Short Ribs plus Cheddar Fingerling Potatoes|

 I must admit I wasn't sure what to do with the beef short ribs that were sitting in my refrigerator.
 I did several searches looking for just the right recipe and when I saw the words "fall-off-the-bone" I knew I'd found the right one.

 You may recognize Food Network Chef Aaron McCargo by his other name "Big Daddy".
 Big Daddy's recipes are usually big on flavor and this one was no exception.
 The rich, beefy broth was so delicious.
 Crusty french bread would have been excellent dipped in the broth.
 As it was, these sourdough rolls did the trick.
+You could use a Paleo or Keto roll instead, or just skip the bread altogether.

 I chose to top the shredded beef with horseradish mayo and thinly sliced red onions.
 To accompany, I made very quick and easy Cheddar Fingerling Potatoes.